-The Adults with Incapacity (Scotland) Act 2000 gives healthcare professionals a list of things to think about when making their decision.
+The Adults with Incapacity (Scotland) Act 2000 gives healthcare professionals a list of things to think about when making their decision - pages 62 to 63.
 They must do their best to make sure any treatment will be of most benefit to you.
 They need to think about: